 Forth has no standard words for defining data structures such as arrays and records (structs in C terminology), but you can build them yourself based on address arithmetic.
 You can also define words for defining arrays and records (see Defining Words).

 One of the first projects a Forth newcomer sets out upon when learning about defining words is an array defining word (possibly for n-dimensional arrays).
 Go ahead and do it, I did it, too; you will learn something from it.
 However, don't be disappointed when you later learn that you have little use for these words (inappropriate use would be even worse).
-I have not yet found a set of useful array words yet; the needs are just too diverse, and named, global arrays (the result of naive use of defining words) are often not flexible enough (e.g., consider how to pass them as parameters).
+I have not found a set of useful array words yet; the needs are just too diverse, and named, global arrays (the result of naive use of defining words) are often not flexible enough (e.g., consider how to pass them as parameters).
 Another such project is a set of words to help dealing with strings.

 On the other hand, there is a useful set of record words, and it has

-compat/struct.fs; these words are predefined in
+been defined in compat/struct.fs; these words are predefined in

 Gforth.
 They are explained in depth elsewhere in this manual (see